Omnidirectional type inference for ML: principality any way: Constraint solving

 \subsection{Metatheory}

-We establish the correctness of our solver.
+In this section, we establish the correctness of our solver.
 Correctness follows from three standard metatheoretic properties: \emph{progress}, \emph{preservation}, and \emph{termination}.
 Together, they ensure that every satisfiable (term-variable-closed) constraint eventually reduces to an equivalent solved form.

 \begin{definition} A constraint $\c$ is term-variable-closed if all its term variables $\x$ are bound \ie $\fvs \c \subseteq \TyVars$. \end{definition}

 \begin{lemma}[Scope preservation] If $\ca \csolve \cb$, then $\fvs \ca \supseteq \fvs \cb$. \end{lemma}